 How It Works in Practice

 Cartelization in global affairs occurs when states or influential actors form coalitions to collectively manage resources, markets, or political influence.
 By coordinating their actions and limiting competition, these coalitions can exert significant control over international economic or political arenas.
-This is often seen in groups that regulate commodity prices, set production quotas, or align foreign policy stances to maximize collective benefits.
+This is often seen in groups that regulate commodity prices, set production quotas, or align Foreign Policy stances to maximize collective benefits.

 Why It Matters

-Cartelization shapes the balance of power among nations and influences global economic governance.
+Cartelization shapes the Balance of Power among nations and influences global economic governance.
 When states act as a cartel, they can stabilize markets or political situations but may also suppress competition, leading to inefficiencies or inequalities.
 Understanding cartelization helps explain how international cooperation can both facilitate stability and create challenges for fair trade and diplomacy.

 Cartelization vs Alliance Formation